prisma/prisma1/content/04-Reference/02-Database/03-Migrations.md

 > Note: migrating optional list fields to be required, for example of type `[String!]` to `[String!]!` overwrites all values, not only the non-null values.

-## Migrating Relations
+## Migrating relations

 The `@relation` directive can be attached to fields in your GraphQL schema to control relations.

 Relations consist of two fields (or, in rare cases only one), have a name and both fields can either be singular or plural.
 Singular relation fields can be optional, but plural relation fields are always required.

-> Read more about GraphQL [relations in the schema chapter](!alias-ahwoh2fohj)
+> Read more about GraphQL relations in the [Data Modelling](!alias-eiroozae8u) chapter.

 ### Adding a new relation

 You can add new relations to your GraphQL schema using the `@relation(name: String!)` tag.
-This will **add new mutations and modify existing queries, mutations and subscriptions** in your [GraphQL API](!alias-heshoov3ai).
+This will **add new mutations and modify existing queries, mutations and subscriptions** in your [GraphQL API](!alias-abogasd0go).

 Consider this schema file: